Recycling Hot Line (908) 226-7620

 SOUTH PLAINFIELD RECYCLING PROGRAM

-The Mary B. Mazepa South Plainfield Recycling Drop-off Center, is on Kenneth Avenue just past the soccer field.
+The Mary B. Mazepa South Plainfield Recycling Drop-off Center is just past the soccer field, at 882 Kenneth Avenue.
 It is open 12 noon to 7 p.m. on Tuesdays and 8 a.m. to 3 p.m. on Fridays and Saturdays.

-The South Plainfield Yard Waste Site, at the end of Kenneth Avenue, is on winter hours, open 8 a.m. to 3 p.m. on Saturdays until March 15.
+The South Plainfield Yard Waste Site, at the end of Kenneth Avenue, has variable hours depending on the season, listed below.
 A current Yard Waste decal must be mounted on the vehicle for access.
-Decals are available from the Municipal Clerk in Borough Hall or from the Road Department at 405 Spicer Ave.
+Decals are available from the Municipal Clerk in Borough Hall at 2480 Plainfield Avenue and from the Road Department at 405 Spicer Ave.
 Bring the registration of the vehicle you will be using.

 Curbside recyclables collection is done every other week.
-See the links to the collection calendar and the collection districts below or click on "My Schedule" in the MyWaste box above.
+See the links to the collection calendar and the collection districts below or click on "My Schedule" in the RecycleCoach box above.

 For updates, call the Recycling Hotline: (908) 226-7620.